sudoblark/sudoblark.monsternames.api/README.md

 Simply update code as appropriate then move on to manual then automated testing.

 ### Manually testing the containerised lambda
-Simply build and run the container, with a localised DynamoDB backend, using docker-compose:
+Simply build and run the container, with a localised DynamoDB backend, using docker-compose.

 1. `docker-compose up` will run a local DynamoDB instance, and monsternames container, on the same network.